Policy Type Settings Parameters

 Annual Carryover and Grant Date: This defines the month (first day of the month) the yearly cycle will be determined when it comes to carrying over the remaining balance from the previous year and granting employees with annual grant (for policies whose allowance calculation is set to Annual Grant).
 Example: by setting this parameter to August 1st, then every year on August 1st, carryover of remaining balance (from previous August - July) will be conducted and if Annual Grant is given, it will be given on August 1st.
 This parameter essentially defines the activity period for a monthly cycle.
 In the example above, the monthly cycle has a tracking year from August - July.

-Closing Date Delay (days): This is similar behaviour as the Annual cycle (see above), only it will lock the monthly cycle X days after the end date (as defined in the Activity Period below).
-The Closing Date Delay parameter is defined with respect to the Activity Period and has nothing to do with the Accrual Balance Period.
+Cutoff (days): This is similar behaviour as the Annual cycle (see above), only it will lock the monthly cycle X days after the end date (as defined in the Activity Period below).
+The Cutoff parameter is defined with respect to the Activity Period and has nothing to do with the Accrual Balance Period.

 Activity Period: This defines the monthly cycle start and end time, during which Time Off requests can be made, balance can be adjusted, and so on.
 Example: defining the Activity Period as "25th - 24th" means that the Time Off cycle will start every month on the 25th, and end the following month on the 24th (for example, 12/25 - 01/24).